-The APG Committee may invite other nursing student representatives to hear grievances related to clinical practice.
+The APG Committee may invite other nursing student representatives (graduate representatives) to hear grievances related to clinical practice.
 The recommendation of the APG Committee will be referred to the DON Faculty Organization for final decision.
+A decision vote will be rendered within 30 days.